matee8/char_rnn/README.md

 ├── data/                     # Directory for raw text data (created automatically) ├── models/                   # Directory for trained model weights (created automatically) ├── scripts/
-│   ├── inference.py          # Script for generating text from a trained model
+│   ├── evaluate.py           # Script for evaluating a trained model on a test set │   ├── inference.py          # Script for generating text from a trained model
 │   └── train.py              # Script for training the CharRNN model
 ├── src/